CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/comparesimilarity.md

 If words appear in the same context, their vectors are more alike, which is reflected in a higher cosine similarity.
 Words that appear in the same context are likely to have related meanings: you can think of synonyms like `big` and `large`, but also antonyms like `black` and `white`, or simply words that are associated with the same topic, like `bank` and `financial`.

-## The related words graph
+## The similarity graph

-The line graph includes the words with the highest similarity to your query term.
-This is the similarity across the entire corpus.
-The graph shows how these similarities develop over time, by showing the similarity per time frame.
-(This is based on the model from that timeframe, see above.)
+You can enter one or more terms to compare your query term.

-Because words are selected based on their overall similarity, the line graph may not include the words that are most similar within a _specific_ timeframe.
+For each term, the graph will show the cosine similarity of that term compared to your query term.
+For example, if you searched for _netherlands_ and enter _belgium_ and _germany_ as your comparison terms, you will see the similarity scores of _netherlands_-_belgium_ and _netherlands_-_germany_.

-You can select the `bar` view to view the most similar terms for each timeframe individually.
-In the bar view, the similar words are selected for that specific timeframe: they include the nearest neighbours in that time window, but not necessarily the nearest neighbours across the whole corpus.
+The graph will show how the similarity develops over time, using the model from each timeframe (see above).